 Hiding a Product from the General Catalog

-You may want to make it so that the products that show up as options in your product list aren't available on their own.
+You may want to make it so that the products that show up as options in your product pick list aren't available on their own.
 Use the following method to hide the products from search and prevent shoppers from seeing their product page.

 This process has you add your products to a category that is hidden through customer group permissions.

 1. Create a category for your hidden products.
-In this example, ours will be called "Product list products."
+In this example, ours will be called "Product pick list products."
 Add your hidden products to it.

 2. Create a customer group for the public.
 Ours will be called "Public".
 If you already have customer groups set up, you can skip this step.